running-sam/Custom_Domain_UniFi_VPN/README.md

 You can then look at DNSoMATIC refresh the page you should see your IP updated, if you then go to Cloudflare and refresh your DNS records you will notice the place holder is now your public ip.

-On the UDM Pro, go - VPN - VPN Server - 10CH “WireGuard” - “Use alternative address for clients” add your new domain “something.My_Domain.com"
+On the UDM Pro, go - VPN - VPN Server - Wireguard VPN - “Use alternative address for clients” add your new domain “vpn.My_Domain.com"

 When you download the config files for clients this new domain will then be in place of the IP in the config.
 I would suggest updating the “Allowed IP’s” in the config files to be “0.0.0.0/0” this will send all traffic over the VPN.

+an alternative to DNSoMatic is to use ddclient to update Cloudflare (https://github.com/running-sam/ddclient_with_cloudflare)